amirlogic/useful-links/README.md

 # Useful links for programmers

-A collection of useful resources for software developers
+A collection of valuable resources for programmers

 I used to have too many opened tabs in my browser, now I'm sharing my links with the community